-The application must have a simple GUI to for ease of use.
+The application must have a simple GUI for ease of use.

 2. Performance Requirements

-GoGoGrocery must process actions in a reasonable time in all devices.
-Processes such as searching for items, connecting to a driver and checkout.
+GoGoGrocery must process actions in a reasonable time on all devices.
+Processes such as searching for items, connecting to a driver, and checkout.

 GPS must be quick enough to make changes to routes when there are roadblocks present or when the driver uses an alternate route.

 The performance of the application must not be entirely reliant on connection speed.
-For example, faster connection speed results in faster performance while slower connection speeds results in slower performance.
+For example, faster connection speed results in faster performance while slower connection speeds result in slower performance.
 There should be a middle ground.

 3. Security Requirements